WTFAcademy/WTF-zk/Languages/en/07_Exp/readme.md

 ### 2.1 Definition

-Fermat's Little Theorem states that if p is a prime number, then for any integer a:
+Fermat's Little Theorem states that if p is a prime numbers, then for any integer a:

 $$
 a^{p} \equiv a \pmod{p}